NDepend Blog

 If you are a beginner you might want to know that:

-• A class is required because C# is an Object-Oriented language: No code can be specified outside of a class.
+• C# requires a class because it is an Object-Oriented language: you cannot write any code outside of a class.

-• C# 9 and C# 10 introduces some new features to automatically generate and take care of the class Program, the method Main() and the namespaces stuff.
+• C# 9 and C# 10 introduce new features that automatically generate the class Program, the method Main() and the using clauses for you.
 As a result you don’t need to know more about these concepts before writing your code directly in the source file Program.cs.
-For example here is a small program that prints the 20 first Fibonacci numbers:
+For example, here is a small program that prints the first 20 Fibonacci numbers:

 C# Hello World for Experienced C# Programmers

-If you are already programming with C# for a while, let’s first decompile the assembly generated with IL Spy and realize that the compiled code is almost identical to the Visual Studio 2019 Hello World program shown in introduction.
+If you have been programming in C# for a while, let’s first decompile the assembly generated with ILSpy and notice that the compiled code is almost identical to the Visual Studio 2019 Hello World program from the introduction.

 C#10 .NET 6 Hello World Decompiled

-Here are the new C# 9 and C# 10 features that makes possible one of the shortest Hello World source code in the industry:
+Three C# features combined make this one of the shortest Hello World source codes in the industry:

 With top-level statements, C# 9 takes care of generating a class named Program with a method named <Main>$() that is de-facto the entry point of the executable assembly.